 Luke is a British writer and speaker, who has founded numerous new (missional) Christian communities on various university campuses.

 He enjoys thoughtful engagement with people who wouldn’t normally consider Jesus as an option for their lives, including – over the past few years – at the Burning Man festival, in theatres, bars, cafes and restaurants, and most often in universities.

-For many years a staff member with two national movements of IFES, Luke has an MA in Evangelism Leadership from Wheaton College in Illinois, and a Certificate in Theological and Pastoral Studies, concentrated in Christian Apologetics, from Oxford University.
+For many years a staff member with two national movements of IFES, Luke has an MA in Evangelism & Leadership from Wheaton College in Illinois, and a Certificate in Theological and Pastoral Studies, concentrated in Christian Apologetics, from Oxford University.

 He is a member of the Fellowship of Evangelists in the Universities of Europe (FEUER) and an associate evangelist of Luis Palau’s Next Generation Alliance.
 His website is here.

 He is married to Whitney, who is Director of Academics at a small private school, and they have three small children.